dxos/dxos/docs/docs/guide/kube/auto-update.md

 ---
-position: 4
+order: 4
 ---
 # Auto update
-By default KUBE is configured to check and perform automatic updates to itself.
+KUBE keeps itself up to date automatically.

 To configure this feature: